Bridge indices of spatial graphs and diagram colorings: Introduction

 \begin{restatable}{theorem}{main} For spatial graphs, the Wirtinger number equals the bridge index. \end{restatable}

 We use our main result, which we implement as an algorithm in Python, to provide upper estimates for the bridge index of a variety of spatial graphs.
 In some cases we combine our techniques with algebraic lower bounds, which we detail in \autoref{sec:bounds}, to compute exact values.
-We use our methods to give several short proofs in \autoref{sec:examples} that the bridge index of spatial graphs can be arbitrarily large (see \autoref{cor:Suzuki}, \autoref{cor:vertex}, and \autoref{cor:Montesinos}).
+We use our methods to prove in \autoref{sec:large} that the bridge index of almost unknotted spatial graphs can be arbitrarily large.
+We accomplish this by modifying clasping and summing operations to be compatible with quandle colorings.
+Note that a connected graph $G$ with Euler characteristic $\chi(G)=\beta_0(G)-\beta_1(G)\geq 0$ is either a link or is not topologically interesting.

-\begin{restatable}{corollary}{index} The bridge index of a spatial graph can be arbitrarily large. \end{restatable}